glenfant/stopit/README.rst

 stopit
 ======

-.. admonition:: About

-   Raise asynchronous exceptions in other thread, control the timeout of blocks or callables with a context manager or a decorator.
+Raise asynchronous exceptions in other threads, control the timeout of blocks or callables with two context managers and two decorators.

+.. attention:: API Changes

+   Users of 1.0.0 should upgrade their source code:

+   - ``stopit.Timeout`` is renamed ``stopit.ThreadingTimeout``
+   - ``stopit.timeoutable`` is renamed ``stopit.threading_timeoutable``

+   Explications follow below...

 Overview
 ========